ChrisPuricelli/Hello-world/README.md

 Attempting to learn how to use github...
 Testing making changes and committing them to the master branch.

 ***

 The above line should have made everything that follows it use a horizontal rule

-##Attempt at an H2 header, this will be in the README.md
+## Attempt at an H2 header, this will be in the README.md (must add a space after the # in order for it to apply)
-####Attempt at an H4 header, this will be in the second .md file
+#### Attempt at an H4 header, this will be in the second .md file
 -**Trying to make bold text**
 -*Trying to make italicized text*
 -~~Trying to make strike through text~~